spark3dp/print-simulator/README.md

 2. The simulator runs as a straight HTML file – no server setup is required – simply open the HTML file in Chrome or Firefox.
 3. The simulator has 3 sections:

 a.
-LCD screen mimics a printer display.
+LCD screen mimics a printer display.<br>
 b.
-Log shows functions performe by the printer, debug messages sent to Spark cloud services and the storage state of the printer (token, registration state etc.).
+Log shows functions performe by the printer, debug messages sent to Spark cloud services and the storage state of the printer (token, registration state etc.). <br>
 c.
 Buttons allow you to perform registration, health check (report the printer's online/offline status) and print job control (resume, pause, cancel).

 ##Registering to use the printer